Big Brother (Dutch and Belgian TV series): History

 A second season followed in 2022.
 Following the criticism during the first season, the producers changed a lot to make the second season more exciting by creating week themes, more challenges for the housemates and making the influence of the viewers bigger.
 Thomas Nagels, housemate of the first season, joined the creative team with his experience of living in the house himself.
-The ratings of the launch dropped considerably with 586.000 viewers in the Netherlands at both RTL4 & RTL5, a drop of 56%, and 376.510 viewers at the Belgian Play4.
+The ratings of the launch dropped considerably with 586.000 viewers in the Netherlands at both RTL 4 & RTL 5, a drop of 56%, and 376.510 viewers at the Belgian Play4.
 The season made headlines when Big Brother gave warnings following racistic, discriminating and sexistic remarks and behaviour.
 The first couple, Dimitri Rodaro and Vera Dijkstra got a lot of attention.
 By the end of February it was announced the series would end two weeks sooner than the expected finale.
 Producers stated it was always planned this way and was a way to have another twist for the housemates.
 The housemates weren't informed about the conflict between Russia and Ukraine since no housemates had family or relatives involved.
 In one of the last weeks, a plane flew over the house with a banner supporting housemate Nawel Seghairi, who had been nominated for six weeks in a row.
 Actress and writer Leen Dendievel pointed to Seghairi's nominations at International Women's Day to show its importance, saying Seghairi is a strong woman who is always nominated by male housemates who can't handle such women.
 Viewers complained when Kristof Timmermans won a golden key to the final, more than two weeks for the final.
 It had many consequences for the other housemates meaning popular housemates had to leave the house.
-Viewers said the ticket for Timmermans was fixed by producers, stating the producers wanted two belgian and two dutch housemates, one male and one female of each nationality, for the final week.
+Viewers said the ticket for Timmermans was fixed by producers, stating the producers wanted two Belgian and two Dutch housemates, one male and one female of each nationality, for the final week.
 Spokesman Salomon of Play4 denied Timmermans was protected.
 The season was won by Salar Abassi Abraasi.
 The final had 295.000 viewers in the Netherland and 208.449 viewers in Belgium.